How can you travel by train as a wheelchair user?

 Indian Railways always have a soft corner for the disabled one and try all the aspect to make them feel comfortable by helping them and making them realize that they are not less than others

 Indian Railways had already manufactured around 2100 coaches which are suitably designed compartments and toilets to the needs of the wheelchair-borne/disabled persons.
 It is also endeavored to have at least one such coach in each Mail/Express train.

 Fully air-conditioned Garib Rath trains have been provided with Air-conditioned disabled friendly compartment and toilet in the power cars

-For the very first time, Indian Railways has introduced a passenger ferry vehicles which is accessible for persons with reduced mobility in some metropolitan cities.
-Thus one can plan for their trip even without being disheartened of their disability and can enjoy like others.
-As the article state one should always remember that if there’s a Wheel there’s a Way.
+For the very first time, Indian Railways has introduced passenger ferry vehicles which is accessible for persons with reduced mobility in some metropolitan cities.
+Thus one can plan for their trip even without being disheartened by their disability and can enjoy like others.
+As the article state one should always remember that if there’s a wheel there’s a Way.